ablab/spades/docs/running.md

 #### Other input

 `--assembly-graph <file_name> `
     File with assembly graph.
 Could only be used in plasmid, metaplasmid, metaviral and biosynthetic mode.
-The primary purpose of this option to run these pipelines on already constructed and simplified assembly graph this way skipping a large part of SPAdes pipeline.
+The primary purpose of this option is to run these pipelines on already constructed and simplified assembly graphs, thus skipping a large part of SPAdes pipeline.
 Original reads the graph was constructed from need to be specified as well.
 Exact k-mer length (via `-k` option) should be provided.
-Note that the output would be different as compared to standalone runs of these pipelines as they setup graph simplification options as well.
+Note that the output would be different as compared to standalone runs of these pipelines as they set up graph simplification options as well.

 ### Specifying multiple libraries with YAML data set file

 An alternative way to specify an input data set for SPAdes is to create a [YAML](http://www.yaml.org/) data set file.
 By using a YAML file you can provide an unlimited number of paired-end, mate-pair and unpaired libraries.
-Basically, YAML data set file is a text file, in which input libraries are provided as a comma-separated list in square brackets.
+Basically, a YAML data set file is a text file, in which input libraries are provided as a comma-separated list in square brackets.
 Each library is provided in braces as a comma-separated list of attributes.
 The following attributes are available:

 -   orientation ("fr", "rf", "ff")
 -   type ("paired-end", "mate-pairs", "hq-mate-pairs", "single", "pacbio", "nanopore", "sanger", "trusted-contigs", "untrusted-contigs")